ramwin/django-calm-cache/README.md

 `django-calm-cache` keeps your cache calm while your site is being hammered by bucket loads of traffic.

+this project is forked from [pitcrews:django-calm-cache](https://bitbucket.org/pitcrews/django-calm-cache/).
+Thanks for all the contributors.
+But the origin project can't be used in new verion of django.
+And it seems the author didn't update the package in pypi.
+So I forked and update the django3-calm-cache repository

 ## Key Features

  * [Mint caching](http://djangosnippets.org/snippets/155/) to avoid the